dreamportdev/Osdev-Notes/APIC.md

 1. write the register index in the IOREGSEL register
 2. read/write the content of the register selected in IOWIN register

+The actual read or write operation is performed when IOWIN is accessed.
+Accessing IOREGSEL has no side effects.

 ### IOREDTBL